carcaschoi/tinfoil-json/README.md

 * Extract the contents to the root of your SD card.
 (Overwrite if necessary)

-* Load Tinfoil, Luffshop will load automatically.
+* Open Tinfoil, Luffshop will load automatically.

 ## FAQs